-Previously, he served as Finance Director, accordance to AGSM Telkom in May 11, 2012 and as Wholesale and International Service Director of Telkom is in accordance with Extraordinary General Meeting of Shareholders (EGM) of Telkom on December 19, 2014.
-The decision is effective from December 19, 2014 to the present.
+Previously, he served as Finance Director, accordance to AGSM Telkom in May 11, 2012 and as Wholesale and International Service Director of Telkom is in accordance with Extraordinary General Meeting of Shareholders (EGMS) of Telkom on December 19, 2014.
+The decision is effective from December 19, 2014 until April 20, 2017.